 We promote the creation and diffusion of knowledge in relation to project organizing.
 Our ambition is to develop a global project organizing research community leaning on management and organization disciplines like strategy, entrepreneurship, organization theory, organizational behavior and institutional theory, but also open to contributions from other disciplines.
 We therefore aim to stimulate discussion about a variety of topics related to the organization of projects and programs across all sectors.

 The Project Organising Track has a close cooperation with the four leading Project Management journals.

 Paper and Reviewer Awards

-The IPMA PMI Paper Prizes honour the best paper and the best student paper of the Project Organising Track.
+The IPMA PMI Paper Awards honour the best paper and the best student paper of the Project Organising Track.
 These prizes are sponsored by the International Project Management Association and the Project Management Institute.

-IPMA PMI Best Paper Prize EURAM 2019
+IPMA PMI Best Paper Award EURAM 2021

 Congratulations to all recipients

 of these awards.
 All members of the Project Organising SIG wish to express